ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the Ethereum network.

-Since each Ethereum transaction requires computational resources to execute, those resources have to be paid for in the form of a gas fee.
-The gas fee is the amount of gas used multiplied by the cost per unit gas.
+Since each Ethereum transaction requires computational resources to execute, those resources have to be paid for to ensure Ethereum is not vulnerable to spam and cannot get stuck in infinite computational loops.
+Payment for computation is made in the form of a gas fee.

+The gas fee is **the amount of gas used to do some operation, multiplied by the cost per unit gas**.
 The fee is paid regardless of whether a transaction succeeds or fails.

 ![A diagram showing where gas is needed in EVM operations](./gas.png) _Diagram adapted from [Ethereum EVM illustrated](https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf)_

-When a user submits a transaction, gas fees have to be paid in Ethereum's native currency, ether (ETH).
+Gas fees have to be paid in Ethereum's native currency, ether (ETH).
 Gas prices are usually quoted in gwei, which is a denomination of ETH.
-Each gwei is equal to 0.000000001 ETH (10<sup>-9</sup> ETH).
+Each gwei is equal to one-billionth of an ETH (0.000000001 ETH or 10<sup>-9</sup> ETH).

 For example, instead of saying that your gas costs 0.000000001 ether, you can say your gas costs 1 gwei.

-The word 'gwei' itself means 'giga-wei', and it is equal to 1,000,000,000 wei.
+The word 'gwei' is a contraction of 'giga-wei', meaning 'billion wei'.
+One gwei is equal to one billion wei.
 Wei itself (named after [Wei Dai](https://wikipedia.org/wiki/Wei_Dai), creator of [b-money](https://www.investopedia.com/terms/b/bmoney.asp)) is the smallest unit of ETH.

 ## How are gas fees calculated? {#how-are-gas-fees-calculated}

-You can set the amount of gas you want to offer to pay when you submit a transaction.
+You can set the amount of gas you are willing to pay when you submit a transaction.
 By offering a certain amount of gas, you are bidding for your transaction to be included in the next block.
-If you offer too little, validators are less likely to choose your transaction for inclusion.
+If you offer too little, validators are less likely to choose your transaction for inclusion, meaning your transaction may execute late or not at all.
 If you offer too much, you might waste some ETH.
 So, how can you tell how much to pay?

 The total gas you pay is divided into two components: the `base fee` and the `priority fee` (tip).

 The `base fee` is set by the protocol - you have to pay at least this amount for your transaction to be considered valid.
 The `priority fee` is a tip that you add to the base fee to make your transaction attractive to validators so that they choose it for inclusion in the next block.

 A transaction that only pays the `base fee` is technically valid but unlikely to be included because it offers no incentive to the validators to choose it over any other transaction.
-The 'right' `priority` fee is determined by the network usage at the time you send your transaction - if there is a lot of demand then you might have to set your `priority` fee higher, but when there is less demand you can pay less.
+The 'correct' `priority` fee is determined by the network usage at the time you send your transaction - if there is a lot of demand then you might have to set your `priority` fee higher, but when there is less demand you can pay less.

 For example, let's say Jordan has to pay Taylor 1 ETH.
 An ETH transfer requires 21,000 units of gas, and the base fee is 10 gwei.
 Jordan includes a tip of 2 gwei.

-The total fee would now be: `units of gas used * (base fee + priority fee)` where the `base fee` is a value set by the protocol and the `priority fee` is a value set by the user as a tip to the validator.
+The total fee would now be equal to:

+`units of gas used * (base fee + priority fee)`

+where the `base fee` is a value set by the protocol and the `priority fee` is a value set by the user as a tip to the validator.

-i.e `21,000 * (10 + 2) = 252,000 gwei` or 0.000252 ETH.
+i.e. `21,000 * (10 + 2) = 252,000 gwei` (0.000252 ETH).

 When Jordan sends the money, 1.000252 ETH will be deducted from Jordan's account.
 Taylor will be credited 1.0000 ETH.
 The validator receives the tip of 0.000042 ETH.
 The `base fee` of 0.00021 ETH is burned.

-### Block size {#block-size}

-Each block has a target size of 15 million gas, but the size of blocks will increase or decrease in accordance with network demand, up until the block limit of 30 million gas (2x the target block size).
-The protocol achieves an equilibrium block size of 15 million on average through the process of _tâtonnement_.
-This means if the block size is greater than the target block size, the protocol will increase the base fee for the following block.
-Similarly, the protocol will decrease the base fee if the block size is less than the target block size.
-The amount by which the base fee is adjusted is proportional to how far the current block size is from the target.
-[More on blocks](/developers/docs/blocks/).

 ### Base fee {#base-fee}